-- Incident Commander Responsible for the direction of the building response in a building-level emergency (Building Administrator/designee). - Public Information Officer Compiles and releases information to the news media.
+- Incident Commander Responsible for the direction of the building response in a buildinglevel emergency (Building Administrator/designee). - Public Information Officer Compiles and releases information to the news media. - Safety Officer Monitors the response to prevent injuries from occurring to both those involved in the incident and those trying to resolve it.

-45 155.17(c)(1)(viii) except in a school district in a city having a population of more than one million inhabitants, a description of procedures to coordinate the use of school district resources and manpower during emergencies, including identification of the officials authorized to make decisions and of the staff members assigned to provide assistance during emergencies;
+^{56 155.17(}c)(1)(viii) except in a school district in a city having a population of more than one million inhabitants, a description of procedures to coordinate the use of school district resources and manpower during emergencies, including identification of the officials authorized to make decisions and of the staff members assigned to provide assistance during emergencies;

-- Safety Officer Monitors the response to prevent injuries from occurring to both those involved in the incident and those trying to resolve it. - Liaison Represents the District by working with responding agencies (law enforcement, fire department, EMS, utilities, etc.) and other school districts that may be involved in the incident. - Incident Log Keeps a written log of all incident events and updates appropriate command post personnel on significant developments. - Operations responsible for directing the implementation of action plans and strategies for incident resolution. - Logistics Responsible for providing all resources (personnel, equipment, facilities and services) required for incident resolution. - Planning/Intelligence Responsible for collecting, evaluating, and disseminating the information needed to measure the size, scope and seriousness of an incident and to plan a response. - Administration/Finance Responsible for all cost and financial matters related to the
+- Liaison Represents the District by working with responding agencies (law enforcement, fire department, EMS, utilities, etc.) and other school districts that may be involved in the incident. - Incident Log Keeps a written log of all incident events and updates appropriate command post personnel on significant developments. - Operations responsible for directing the implementation of action plans and strategies for incident resolution. - Logistics Responsible for providing all resources (personnel, equipment, facilities and services) required for incident resolution. - Planning/Intelligence Responsible for collecting, evaluating, and disseminating the information needed to measure the size, scope and seriousness of an incident and to plan a response. - Administration/Finance Responsible for all cost and financial matters related to the incident.